RishuSingh21/InfoViz/README.md

 Top Trending Google Search Queries

 Significance:
-One of the main figures in the project a word map visualization of the most trending ‘Google’ queries.
+One of the main figures in the project is a word map visualization of the most trending ‘Google’ queries.
 Word map is a ranking visualization in which each word’s font size is based on its weight.
-Google is the number search engine of the world and hence analyzing the search trend helps in optimizing SEO strategy.
+Google is the number 1 search engine of the world and hence analyzing the search trend helps in optimizing SEO strategy.
 It tells a keyword, search category popularity country wise.
 This data can be very helpful in refining a marketing strategy and campaigning.

 Findings:
 •	Queries like ‘Whitney Houston’, ‘Gangnam Style’, ‘Amy Winehouse’, ‘Paul Walker’ and “black Panther’ are among the most popular search queries on Google.